 Recently Scott was also thrilled to be selected to do a support slot for Michael Mcyntire as part of his work in progress shows at the Duchess Theatre in London alongside Keri Godliman, Russell Kane and Ed Gamble.

 Scott is also a regular writer and performer on the new "Panelbeaters" show created by Gary Delaney and Ciamh Mcdonnell.
 The show, presented by Jason Manford, recently completed some sell out dates at the Lowry theatre in Manchester.
+He is also a writer for many other touring acts.

 In 2017 Scott supported his comedy hero, Rob Brydon on two of his UK tour dates for his latest show "I am Standing Up"